Pratyush/hekaton-system/docs/cpu_arch_sketch.md

     /// representation as a coefficient in a polynomial.
 The `_notime` variant does not include the
     /// timestamp in the representation
     fn to_ff_notime(&self) -> FieldElem;

-    /// Returns whether this transcript entry is an initial LOAD.
-That is, it is a first-time LOAD
-    /// from an index in the static range fn is_init_load(&self) -> bool;
 }

 /// Represents the decoded instruction and register information used to LOAD or STORE in a small